Can You get a Document notarized at sea?

 Can You Get A Document Notarized At Sea?
 (Crew Edition)

-My husband and I recently found ourselves in the predicament of needing something notarized while my husband was on a cruise ship contract – in a pandemic with no shore leave no less.
-Without his signature on this document we would have to wait to sell our house for months.
+My husband and I a few years ago found ourselves in the predicament of needing something notarized while my husband was on a cruise ship contract.
+This happened when he was onboard mid-pandemic with no shore leave no less.
+Without his signature on this document we would have to wait to sell our house for months, probably lose the buyers and cost us a whole bunch of money.
 All of a sudden the need for a notary became paramount and we had no idea how to get one or deal with this.
-So, can you get a document notarized at sea or while on a cruise ship contract?
+Can you get a document notarized at sea or while on a cruise ship contract?
 Who should you talk to while on a cruise ship contract to get a document notarized?

 Is a Cruise Ship Captain a Notary?